This is where you will find up to date notices and information about the Willowhayne Estate

 If there are any areas of the estate roads you feel should be included for repairs over the next year, please can you let the directors know, via Hobdens.

-Road Safety Working Group
+Road Safety Group Update May 2018

 We welcome your feedback, thoughts and any suggestions you may have in relation to this work.
 Please email us at WRA.firstname.lastname@example.org or write to Road Safety Working Group, c/o Hobdens Property Management, 41a Beach Road, Littlehampton, BN17 5JA

-Three sea outfalls originate from the estate (Pigeonhouse Lane, Angmering Lane and West Ridings).
+Three sea outfalls originate from the Estate (Pigeonhouse Lane, Angmering Lane and West Ridings).
 These were originally drainage ditches, but over the course of time these have been largely culverted.
 There is also a ditch/culvert around Michel Grove, which exits onto Sea Lane.
 If you have a ditch or culvert going through or under your property, then you are considered to be a “Riparian Owner” and as such have certain responsibilities.
 You are probably aware of these, but more information can be found in the document ‘Good Practice for Watercourse Maintenance’, which can be found on the WRA website.

 During remedial work on the sea outfalls, Arun Council identified a collapsing surface water drain under Tamarisk Way.
 It also identified foreign matter in the drain at the bottom of Middle Walk, as well as some undocumented and unauthorised connections to the culverted drain.
 These need to be investigated further and corrected.

-Arun Council will be installing soakaways on the beach to ensure the correct water flows away from the estate.
+Arun Council will be installing soakaways on the beach to ensure the correct water flows away from the Estate.
 Once this work is complete, the upstream culverts and ditches will need to be checked to identify any corrective action necessary.

 Keeping in contact